 The name honors volunteer Ruby Wilkinson whose family gave the Center a generous gift when she passed away.

-Today, Wilkinson Center is a dynamic service provider for families struggling to escape poverty, providing services throughout nine zip codes in East and Southeast Dallas including Pleasant Grove.
+Today, Wilkinson Center is a dynamic service provider for families struggling to escape poverty, providing services throughout Dallas County, with a focus in East and Southeast Dallas including Pleasant Grove.

 Wilkinson Center utilizes a holistic approach to poverty intervention.
 Our vision is to eliminate generational poverty by addressing clients’ most significant issues: basic human necessities (food and shelter), education and employment.